ChicoState/ux-kitchen-pantry/README.md

 **Executive Summary**

-* !!!In a bullet-list, provide a summary that highlights...!!!
+* Cognitive Walkthroughs
+* Wireframes
-*
+* overall take away
-* !!!What you've done during this phase...!!!
-* !!!and what the significance of it is...!!!
-* !!!as an executive would understand.!!!

 [Full phase II report](phaseII/)

 # Phase III: Prototypes and User Testing

 **Executive Summary**

-* Cognitive Walkthroughs
-* Wireframes
-* overall take away
+* !!!In a bullet-list, provide a summary that highlights...!!!
+!!!What you've done during this phase...!!!
+!!!and what the significance of it is...!!!
+!!!as an executive would understand.!!!

 [Full phase III report](phaseIII/)